 - Exposure to students who have recently competed in direct marketing competitions

 - Provides firms with a full day to visit with potential internship/job candidates

 How are students selected?

 To facilitate the goals of the program, each participating University will select students to participate in the program each semester.
 This will insure that candidates for the program are professional and represent the best talent.
 In selecting students to recommend for this honor, the following is considered:

 1. Students should have a specific interest in direct marketing industry.

 2. Students looking in the greater Washington market’s job market are encouraged.

-3. Student who have won recent MAXI or ECHO competitions are also highly encouraged.
+3. Student who have won recent MAXI competitions are also highly encouraged.

 Creating a program that is best for the organization and student

 Both students and organizations get the most out of the visit by creating a day that offers a balance of networking and understanding of how the business operates.
 Our host organizations have found the following to offer the best experience: